baodn19/My-Second-Brain/Projects/Visual Servoing/Automatic Addison - MoveIt2 Tutorial.md

 ### Cartesian Path
 - *Concept:* plan a series of movements for a robotic arm in Cartesian space, including linear motions, rotations, and joint movements
 - *Use Case:* Pick and Place Operations, Assembly Tasks, Welding or Painting

+### Fallback Strategies
+- *Approach:*
+	1. Set a target pose
+	2. Use **Alternative container** to set different initial states
+	3. Use **Fallback container** for different planners
+	4. Use *first success* approach
+- *Use case:* Pick and Place Operations in Varying Environments, Flexible Manufacturing, Collaborative Robot Tasks
+-

 ## C++ project
 ### Set target pose